 The Baker Board of Trustees oversees the strategic, long-term direction of the school and establishes goals and plans consistent with Baker’s mission and vision.
 There are up to 18 trustees who serve three-year terms, and contribute to both standing and ad hoc committees to address fulfillment of strategic goals.
 Our trustees are current and former parents, alumni and friends from the local community.

-The day-to-day operations of the school are overseen by the Head of School, Carly Andrews, and her administrative team.
-If you have questions, please feel free to contact the Board of Trustees via email.
+The day-to-day operations of the school are overseen by the Interim Head of School, Mason Rocca and Baker’s leadership team.
+If you have questions, please feel free to contact the Board of Trustees at email@example.com.

 Committee Chairs and Committee Members